 Curricular Practical Training (CPT)

-CPT may be granted for an off-campus internship or independent study that is an integral part of an established curriculum.
+CPT may be granted for an off-campus internship, field experience, practicum, student teaching or independent study that is an integral part of an established curriculum.
 You must earn academic credit for your CPT work experience and it is available only prior to the completion of your degree program.
 You must have a job offer at the time of application and your academic adviser must approve it as a qualifying academic experience.
 CPT employment may not delay the completion of the academic program.

 Optional Practical Training (OPT)